Hiking in Manitoba

 Pro Tip: don’t hike alone on Hudson Bay; you could be prey for polar bears!

 All of these hikes can be managed by anyone who is reasonably fit.
-They are all-day hikes as well, so no camping is required (unless you want to, I’m not a camper myself).
+They are also all-day hikes, so no camping is required (unless you want to, I’m not a camper myself).

 5. Spirit Sands, Spruce Woods Provincial Park

 This is a must see, and it’s relatively short but still somewhat strenuous.
 There are 4 square kilometres of open sand nestled within Spruce Woods Provincial Park.
 It is a tiny remnant of thousands of miles that existed after the last ice age.

 It’s often called Manitoba’s desert, but it receives too much precipitation to be a true desert.
 Still, you will find open dunes and tiny cacti, which, if you’re lucky, will be in bloom.
 It’s also home to the prairie skink, Manitoba’s only native lizard.

 Logistics: Spruce Woods Provincial Park is 2 hours west of Winnipeg on Highway #5 and can be accessed from Highway 1 or 2.
 The Spirit Sands self-guiding trail is 6.5 km.
 You will need a Manitoba Parks Pass for entrance.
 Bring lots of water, as the sands can get very hot in summer.